-Other Income (Expense), Net
+Other Income, Net

-(Millions of dollars) 2019 2018 2017
+(Millions of dollars) 2 020 2019 2018

-Royalty income (a) \$ 64 \$ 51 \$
+Royalty and licensing income (a) \$ 17 \$ 64 \$ 51

+Other investment gains, net 13 18 8

+Deferred compensation 24 6 3

+Net pension and postretirement benefit cost (b) 7 (2) (13)

+Losses on undesignated foreign exchange derivatives, net (17) (23) (14)

+Losses on debt extinguishment (c) (8) (59) (16)

+Product related matters (9)

 Hurricane-related insurance proceeds 35

-Vyaire Medical-related amounts and other income from divestitures (b) 6 288 (3)
+Vyaire Medical-related amounts and other income from divestitures (d) 6 288

-Other investment gains/losses 18 8 3

-Net pension and postretirement benefit cost (c) (2) (13) (44)

-Losses on undesignated foreign exchange derivatives, net (23) (14) (11)

-Losses on debt extinguishment (d) (59) (16) (73)

-Gains on previously held investments (e) 24

-Other 4 3
+Other (3) (2) (3)

-Other income (expense), net \$ 43 \$ 305 \$ (101)
+Other income, net \$ 23 \$ 43 \$ 305

-- (a) Primarily represents the royalty income stream acquired in the Bard transaction, net of non-cash purchase accounting amortization.
-The royalty income stream was previously reported by Bard as revenues. - (b) The amount in 2019 represents income from transition services agreements ("TSA") related to the Company's 2018 and 2017 divestitures.
+- (a) The amount in 2020 primarily represents licensing income.
+The amounts in 2019 and 2018 primarily represent the royalty income stream acquired in the Bard transaction, net of non-cash purchase accounting amortization.
+The royalty income stream was previously reported by Bard as revenues. - (b) Represents all components of the Company's net periodic pension and postretirement benefit costs, aside from service cost, as a result of the adoption of an accounting standard as further discussed in Note 2. - (c) Represents losses recognized upon the extinguishment of certain senior notes, as further discussed in Note 16. - (d) The amount in 2019 represents income from transition services agreements ("TSA") related to the Company's 2018 and 2017 divestitures.
 The amount in 2018 includes the gain on the sale of the remaining ownership interest in its former Respiratory Solutions business and subsequent TSA income, net of the Company's share of equity investee results in the business.
-The amount in 2017 represents the Company's share of equity investee results in the former business, net of TSA income.
-Additional disclosures regarding the Company's divestiture transactions are provided in Note 11. - (c) Represents all components of the Company's net periodic pension and postretirement benefit costs, aside from service cost, as a result of the adoption of an accounting standard as further discussed in Note 2. - (d) Represents losses recognized upon the extinguishment of certain senior notes, as further discussed in Note 16. - (e) Represents an acquisition-date accounting gain related to a previously-held equity method investment in an entity the Company acquired.
+Additional disclosures regarding the Company's divestiture transactions are provided in Note 11.